liunicholas6/RithmaticsOld/README.md

+# This is outdated!
+Look go to the Rithmatics repository!
 # Rithmatist-Game
 A game based on Brandon Sanderson's "The Rithmatist" Or at least that's what we hope for some day.